almousae/ParkinsonsDiseasePredictiveModelsAnalysis/README.md

 Integrated multimodal features from participants’ motor, psychological, neurological, pharmacological, verbal/linguistic, and physical assessments to characterize progression and identify early predictive risk factors

-Applied algorithmic approaches to integrate motor, neurological, and behavioral features

 Ran decision trees and random forest models in parallel to maximize efficiency and reduce training time